ncstate-sat/popover/README.md

     // If you want the popover animations to work, you must use `provideAnimations` or `provideAnimationsAsync`. provideAnimationsAsync(),

-    // If your application depends has animations on immediate load, use `provideAnimations` instead.
+    // If your application requires animations on immediate load, use `provideAnimations` instead.
     // provideAnimations(),

     // If you prefer to not have animations, you can use `provideNoopAnimations`.